apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 #### Start CDC Client

-Currently, the CDC Client only provides a Java API, and users need to implement the data consumption logic themselves.
+Currently, the CDC Client only provides a Java API, and users need to implement the data consumption themselves.

 Below is a simple example of starting the CDC Client.